athaun/cell-regen-influenza-model/README.md

 # TCU Research Apprenticeship Program - Virus Modeling

-Run multiple the java program with:
+Run the test with: (it will take a long time to finish)
 ```javac runTest.java; java runTest```